spren9er/tilez/README.md

 #### Tile Layout Mode _Spacing_

 In layout mode _'spacing'_ (default mode), inner padding is part of the size specification of a tile.
 For a given width of 100px and an inner padding of 20px, the resulting width of the tile is 80px.
-On each side of a tile, there is a gap of 50% of inner padding, in our example 10px.
-The consequence is that in this layout spacings are aligned properly, e.g. the first gap of a tile with 50% width is aligned with the second gap of two tiles of 25% width each.
+On each side of a tile, there is an empty space of 50% of inner padding, in our example 10px.
+The consequence is that in this layout spacings are aligned properly, e.g. the first gap of a tile with 50% width is aligned with the second gap of two stacked tiles of 25% width each.

 Note, that there will be empty space of 50% inner padding on all sides of the most outer tile.
-If you want equidistant paddings throughout the whole tile hierarchy, you can add an outer padding in parent tile of inner padding / 2.
+If you want equidistant paddings throughout the whole tile hierarchy, you can add an outer padding in root tile of _inner padding / 2_.

 When you use absolute sizes together with relative sizes to define your layout, make sure to add outer padding to your size beforehand.
 As an example: You want to work with a width of 200px and outer padding is given as 10px.
 Then a tile of width 100px corresponds to a tile of 50% only when the initial width is defined as 220px, **not** 200px.